Kingston Subdivision

+The Kingston Subdivision (Kingston Sub for short) is a major railway line owned and operated by the Canadian National Railway (CN) in the Canadian provinces of Quebec and Ontario.
+It runs for approximately 300 miles (483 km) from Dorval (a suburb of Montreal) west to Pickering (a suburb of Toronto) and carries the vast majority of CN traffic between the two cities.
+The line runs along the northern shore of Lake Ontario and the Saint Lawrence River, largely over the rail alignment originally built for the Grand Trunk Railway in the 1850s.

-The infrastructure consists of twin tracks, on which over 50 pieces of interlocking crossover tracks are grafted all along the subdivision.
-The extra length of these crossover tracks allows for high speed track interchange.
-Trains are allowed to change tracks at up to 45 miles per hour.
-The governing traffic control system is CTC.
-Since 1995, no OCS operation clearance forms need to be filled by train conductors on the Kingston Subdivision.
+The entire subdivision is double-tracked and contains over 50 interlocking crossovers; these crossovers are built longer in order to allow for high-speed track interchange - many permit trains to change tracks at up to 45 miles per hour.
+The entire subdivision is governed by Centralized traffic control (CTC).
+Since 1995, no OCS operation clearance forms need to be filled out by train conductors on the Kingston Subdivision.
 CTC signals thus provide both permission and authorization for train movements, as is the situation with most main line operation at CN.

-Just east of Newcastle, east of Toronto, the line is joined by the CP Belleville Subdivision, Canadian Pacific Railway's similar mainline route.
-The two remain nearly side-by-side to the east of Belleville, where the Belleville sub turns north to Smiths Falls.
-Sections of the Kingston Sub are no longer owned by CN.
-In particular, CN mainline freight traffic in the Toronto area no longer follows the Kingston Sub, and is re-directed north of the city along the York Sub.
-The section between Pickering Junction and Union Station in downtown Toronto has been sold to Metrolinx for GO Transit service, part of their Lakeshore East line.
+Just east of Newcastle, roughly 29 miles (47 km) from Pickering, the line is joined by the CP Belleville Subdivision, Canadian Pacific Railway's parallel main line between Montreal and Toronto.
+The two remain nearly side-by-side to the east of Belleville, where the sub turns north to Smiths Falls.
+Some sections of the line are no longer owned by CN; in particular, the westernmost section of the line, between Pickering and Union Station in downtown Toronto, was sold to Metrolinx in March 2011 for GO Transit service as part of their Lakeshore East line.
+Following this sale, CN freight traffic entering Toronto from the east was redirected north of the city on the York Subdivision (which splits off in Pickering)..